If you’re debating a visit to Aasleagh Falls in Mayo, you’ve landed in the right place.

 1. Aasleagh Falls parking

 Just a couple of kilometres north of the village of Leenane, take the turnoff onto the R335.
 There are two parking areas on either side of the R335 within easy reach of the falls.
-There’s plenty of space there for quite a few cars, but it gets insanely busy here at times, so parking can be hard to come by.
+There’s space there for a few cars, but it gets insanely busy here at times, so parking can be hard to come by.

 2. Safety (take note!)

 The parking area for Aasleagh Falls is located right on a sweeping bend in the road.
 This can be dangerous when you’re trying to cross over to reach the falls and the path to the viewing area.
 You should also be careful when driving on this road, as people tend to walk along the edge to try and view the falls from the road.